 Consider Funeral Alternatives

 - Scattering ashes.
-If you choose cremation over burial, you can ask your family and friends to say a few words while they scatter your ashes.
-Be sure to think carefully about where you want them to place your remains.
+If you decide to have your body cremated rather than buried, you can ask your loved ones to say some words while they scatter your ashes after the service.
+Be sure to give some serious thought to the location of where you want them to put your ashes.

 Think About Other End-Of-Life Decisions

 The first thing you should do when making preparations for your own end-of-life care is to visualise how you would like your funeral to unfold.

 However, you should also make sure that your family has the information they require in order to make other decisions concerning end-of-life care.

 Many of these choices will either make it simpler or more difficult for your family to carry out your wishes regarding your funeral.

 - Burial vs. cremation.
 Whether you choose burial or cremation can have a significant impact on the funeral service that you choose for your loved one.
 If you decide to have your body cremated, one possible alternative to a traditional funeral is to have your ashes scattered in a meaningful location.
 In a similar vein, if you select the option of burial, your loved ones and friends may gather at the actual funeral service to pay their respects and share their thoughts.